pulumi/pulumi-hugo/themes/default/content/blog/the-present-and-future-of-ai-and-iac/index.md

 One of the biggest imperatives in almost every development organization today is to identify and invest in ways to leverage AI to improve software-based products, tools and processes.
 This has led, in turn, to massive growth in the need for cloud infrastructure to support and enable building and delivering these applications.

-One of the most striking things about modern AI-based applications is that they are significantly more cloud-native than previous generations.
+One of the most striking things about modern AI-based applications is that they are significantly more cloud-native than previous generations of application architectures.
 This is true for several reasons:

 * Modern AI technology and services have been built around cloud-native assumptions
 * AI-based applications frequently have especially bursty compute needs